 The under-represented groups we look at primarily relate to the protected characteristics as defined in the UK Equality Act 2010.
-In addition we seek to address under-representation in relation to regional participation, socioeconomic background and regional participation outside London and the South East, although this isn’t a definitive list and we welcome applications from projects which address underrepresentation in ways not mentioned above.
+In addition we seek to address under-representation in relation to regional participation, socioeconomic background and caring responsibilities.
+This isn’t a definitive list and we welcome applications from projects which address under-representation in ways not mentioned above.

-To achieve the Standards, projects must demonstrate commitment to inclusion and meet the criteria in at least two of the following four areas: A) on-screen representation, B) creative leadership, C) industry access and training opportunities* and D) distribution and exhibition strategies.
+To achieve the Standards, projects must demonstrate commitment to inclusion and meet the criteria in at least two of the following four areas: A) on-screen representation, themes and narratives B) creative leadership & project team C) industry access & opportunities and D) audience development.

 By challenging projects to meet the criteria, the Standards aim to encourage behavioural change and inspire project leaders to use more inclusive practices – both in creative content and recruitment.